 See the Mouth Size:

-When drinking straight from the bottle’s mouth, narrow mouth bottles tend to be easier to drink from.
+In Best Filtered Water Bottle for Hiking drinking straight from the bottle’s mouth, narrow mouth bottles tend to be easier to drink from.
 They are less likely to splash down your chest, and you can usually continue moving while drinking, too.
 With some exceptions, the narrower mouths still allowed room for ice cubes and did not make filling the bottle much of a hassle.
-Best Filtered Water Bottle for Hiking

 Wide mouth bottles are easier to clean and fill, which we find to be crucial.
 The biggest advantage of wide mouth bottles is their compatibility with many water filters.
 Most wide-mouth bottles produced today are also water filter compatible.
 This makes them more versatile and a good choice for gathering water from streams in the backcountry.